 Arthroscopic shoulder surgery for the treatment of rotator cuff tears: why, when and how it is done

-Tears of the rotator cuff of the shoulder are potentially painful and disabling conditions, and the treatments for these conditions vary widely depending upon the severity of symptoms and signs.
+Tears of the rotator cuff of the shoulder are potentially painful and disabling conditions.
+Treatments for rotator cuff tears vary widely depending upon the severity of symptoms and signs.
 The person with a rotator cuff tear can have a sudden (acute/traumatic) or gradual (chronic) onset of shoulder pain with or without weakness.
 Although tears can occur as a result of a traumatic injury, many tears occur gradually and no specific injury can be recalled.
-The pain is usually located at the front and side of the shoulder or upper arm, and is frequently described as having a "aching", "burning" or "toothachy" quality.
-The usually occurs with overhead motions, but can progress to the point that it is present with normal activities, or wake the patient during sleep.
-(Figure 1)

 Many patients will improve with appropriate rehabilitation of the rotator cuff.
 However, some patients will have continued symptoms despite adequate rehabilitation and may require surgery.
 Arthroscopic shoulder surgery should be used to both define and diagnose the exact nature of the tears.
 In most cases, the problem can be treated using specially-designed instruments working through very small incisions with a minimum of discomfort and without the need for a hospital stay.